Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Introduction

 Recall that for a surface fibration $f: X \to B$, the relative irregularity is defined as $q_f := h^1(X, \CO_X) - g(B)$.
 Recently, Pardini proposed a problem \cite[Problem 2]{Problem} to study various notions of relative irregularity for families of higher dimensional varieties.
 The result (1) also sheds some light on this problem, suggesting that the number $h^1(X, \CO_X) - g(B)$ may also serve as the relative irregularity for higher dimension fibrations over curves.

-When $n > 2$, by a very recent result of Barja, Pardini and Stoppino \cite[Theorem 1.2]{Barja_Pardini_Stoppino_equality} characterizing the variety satisfying the absolute Severi equality, we know that (2) actually implies (1).
+When $\dim F \ge 2$, by a very recent result of Barja, Pardini and Stoppino \cite[Theorem 1.2]{Barja_Pardini_Stoppino_equality} characterizing the variety satisfying the absolute Severi equality (see also \cite{Barja_Pardini_Stoppino_Severi, Lu_Zuo} when $\dim F = 2$), we know that (2) actually implies (1).
 However, our proof of (1) is independent of (2).